Books by Madeleine Watson

 Buy from Amazon

-Written as a schoolgirl, Tales from Daler Cottage is a collection of short stories filled with seaside mysteries, ghostly encounters, and the strange magic of childhood imagination.
-These stories are whimsical, eerie, and deeply rooted in the inner world of a girl who wrote to make sense of everything around her.
+Written as a schoolgirl the Tales from Daler Cottage stories is a collection filled with seaside mysteries, ghostly encounters, and the bizarre nature of childhood imagination.
+These stories are whimsical, eerie, and rooted in the inner world of a girl who wrote to make sense of the world everything around her.
+But a dark shadow lurks between the lines.

-They offer a glimpse into the creative beginnings that later shaped my memoirs and artwork.
+This book offers a glimpse into the creativeness of childhood that later shaped my novels and artwork.

 THE LESSONS: The True Story of a Parasitic Novel